Daniel Judd Called to the Bar 2018

 - AHAB v SAAD: appeal in a $9 billion claim brought in the Cayman Islands by members of the Algosaibi family against Maan Al Sanea and others (assisting Marcus Haywood).

-- Drafted advice on jurisdiction issues connected with the enforceability of English law-governed security in a Cayman Islands liquidation (assisting Charlotte Cooke).
+- Advice on jurisdiction issues connected with the enforceability of English law-governed security in a Cayman Islands liquidation (assisting Charlotte Cooke).

-- Drafted advice on the recoverability of payments made pursuant to a settlement agreement liable to be rescinded for misrepresentation (assisting William Willson).
+- Advice on the recoverability of payments made pursuant to a settlement agreement liable to be rescinded for misrepresentation (assisting William Willson).

-- Drafted advice on the validity of special resolutions under section 283 of the Companies Act 2006 where only two out of three members vote on the resolution (assisting Alexander Riddiford).
+- Advice on the validity of special resolutions under section 283 of the Companies Act 2006 where only two out of three members vote on the resolution (assisting Alexander Riddiford).

-- Drafted advice on the meaning of ‘interim accounts’ under section 836 of the Companies Act 2006 in the context of an unlawful dividends claim (assisting Alexander Riddiford).
+- Advice on the meaning of ‘interim accounts’ under section 836 of the Companies Act 2006 in the context of an unlawful dividends claim (assisting Alexander Riddiford).

 - Drafted skeleton argument for trial seeking the disqualification of a company director on behalf of the Secretary of State (assisting Charlotte Cooke).

-- Re Independent Derivative Traders: whether amounts in the bank account of an insolvent trading platform were held on trust for the traders (assisting Adam Al-Attar).
+- Claim addressing whether amounts in the bank account of an insolvent trading platform were held on trust for the traders (assisting Adam Al-Attar).

-- Drafted advice on the application of the court’s jurisdiction to remunerate trustees to trusts created by specifically enforceable contracts (assisting Henry Phillips).
+- Advice on the application of the court’s jurisdiction to remunerate trustees to trusts created by specifically enforceable contracts (assisting Henry Phillips).

 Daniel is fluent in Italian and French.